-Meet Adam, a member of the Business, Restructuring and Insolvency Practice Group, a skilled litigator, and an
+Meet Adam, a member of the Business, Restructuring and Insolvency Practice Group, a successful litigator, and an e-discovery guru.

 Adam focuses on…

 Adam’s practice focuses on representing debtors and creditors in business restructuring and insolvency matters.
 His experience includes chapter 11 reorganizations and asset sales and acquisitions, as well as other bankruptcy-related matters, including preference litigation, claim objections, cash collateral and adequate protection disputes, relief from stay litigation, and numerous other areas of bankruptcy law.

 As part of his bankruptcy practice, Adam regularly appears in court to represent clients, and he also frequently drafts motions, objections, and other pleadings for clients, including in bankruptcy appeals before the U.S. District Court for the District of Maine and the First Circuit Court of Appeals.

 Adam’s most recent experience at Bernstein Shur includes the following matters: